 Competency standards in Bachelor of Arts in Communication

 - Designing and evaluating campaigns and communication;

 - Producing multimedia outputs while upholding professional ethics and standards;

 - Developing media-based learning systems and conducting media and market research.

-The Bachelor of Arts in Communication is a three-year program that integrates theory and practice to provide students with an exceptional skill set to help them become effective and ethical communication practitioners.
+The Bachelor of Arts in Communication is a three-and-a-half-year program that integrates theory and practice to provide students with an exceptional skill set to help them become effective and ethical communication practitioners.

-SPUQC upholds academic excellence by constantly adapting to the changing needs of the communications and media profession and to be on a par with internationally set standards.
+SPUQC upholds academic excellence by constantly adapting to the changing needs of the communications and media profession and to be at par with internationally set standards.